VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 data class PaginationParams(val cursor: PaginationCursor, val pageSize: Int)
 ```
-Different screens requires different data passed, so I created specific `PagedResult` for every feature which requires pagination.
+Different screens require different data passed,
+so I create specific `PagedResult` for every feature which requires pagination.
-If the majority of your screens requires the same data you can create only one.
+If the majority of your screens require the same data you can create only one.
 ```kotlin
 sealed class ItemsPagedResult<T> {
     data class ItemsPage<T>(